RebelGuy/chat-mate/projects/server/readme.md

 - `searchTerm` (`string`): *Required.* The string to search in user's channel names.

 Returns data with the following properties:
-- `results` (`PublicUserNames[]`): An array containing the users with matching channel names.
+- `results` (`PublicUserSearchResult[]`): An array containing information about matched channels.
 If no match was found, the array is empty.
-Users are sorted in ascending order according to the match quality, with the first user having the best match.
+Results are sorted in ascending order according to the match quality, with the first result having the best match.
+It is possible that multiple of the user's channels appear in different results.

 Can return the following errors:
 - `400`: When the request data is not sent, or is formatted incorrectly.